 What Your CV is For

 With lots of candidates applying for the same job, your CV is Your Sales Tool.
 It gets you through the first phase of the job process.
-It is also very important for Revive Recruitment, (if your looking for a Permanent Job) as it is our ammunition and gets you in front of your potential employer.
+It is also very important for us (if you’re looking for a Permanent Job) as it is our ammunition and gets you in front of your potential employer.
 Keep it simple, keep it clean, and keep it punchy and straight to the point.
 Don’t use jargon and don’t give a potential employer any reason to make negative assumptions about you or to not take you seriously.

 The Style of your CV

 Large responses to a current position advertised in the press need to somehow be filtered.
-Imagine if you were the person having to dredge through 100 CV’s and covering letters.
+Imagine if you were the person having to dredge through 100 of CVs and covering letters.
 Make sure that your CV is short, sharp and full of relevant facts rather than over the top descriptions of why you like going to the pub with friends.
 This will ensure it is not thrown on the unwanted pile.
 The most common format of information on a CV (and therefore the easiest for a recruiter to quickly gain relevant information about you) is as follows: